myswang/crappii-bird/README.md

 <img src="icon.png" alt="screenshot" width=400>

-*A crappy version of that famous mobile game, for Wii*
+*A crappy version of that famous mobile game, for the Wii*

 ## Installation

-Download the .zip file from the [Releases](https://github.com/myswang/crappi-bird/releases) page.
+Download the .zip file from the [Releases](https://github.com/myswang/crappii-bird/releases) page.
 Then extract and copy the files to the root of your SD card, just like any other homebrew application.

 ## Building from source